Key-To-Korean/plugin-k2k/readme.txt

 Themees or Plugins.
 I regularly update my site and test my Plugins and Themes with the latest version of WordPress.

+= When I select something from the dropdown menus on the archive page, I get a 404 error. = Please navigate to your WordPress Dashboard, go to `Settings -> Permalinks` and click the "Save" button.
+You just need to "flush" the permalink rewrite rules in this way.

 = Can you ADD / REMOVE / CHANGE features of the plugin? =
 Sure, I'm always open to suggestions.
 Let me know what you're looking for.
 Feel free to open a GitHub Issue on the [plugin repository](https://github.com/jekkilekki/plugin-jkl-grammar/issues)